dennispg/rtl-haos/README.md

 * **Signal Diagnostics:** Reports **RSSI, SNR, and Noise Floor** for every device, making it easy to identify weak signals, plot coverage ranges, or hunt down interference sources.
 * **Smart System Monitor:**
     * Reports Host CPU, RAM, Disk, and Temperature.
-    * **Live Radio Status:** Reports if the SDR is "Online," "Scanning," or "Disconnected" (grouped with the host device).
+    * **Live Radio Status:** Shows `"Scanning..."`, `"Online"`, or error states like `"No Device Found"` / `"Error: USB Busy"` for each radio, grouped with the host device.
-* **Native Graphing:** All sensors utilize Home Assistant's `measurement` state class, enabling automatic, long-term historical graphing of temperature, humidity, and system resources.
+* **Native Graphing:** Environmental sensors use the correct `measurement` state class, and meter-like fields use `total_increasing`, so graphs and statistics in Home Assistant just work for temperatures, humidity, pressure, light, and utility counters.
 * **Noise Reduction:**
     * **Data Averaging:** Buffers readings (e.g., every 30s) to prevent database bloat from sensors that spam updates every second.
     * **Filtering:** Built-in Whitelist and Blacklist support to ignore your neighbor's tire pressure sensors.